Kright/android-scala-support/README.md

 // It has to be after android{} block
 // I know that it isn't good practice and will change it in future androidScala {
-    scalaVersion '2.11.8' // adds scala library as dependency zincVersion '0.3.11'  // may be skipped
+    scalaVersion '2.11.8' // if skipped will be default zincVersion '0.3.11'  // if skipped will be default multiDexEnabled true  // may be skipped if already enabled in android{}
-    multiDexEnabled true  // may be skipped if already enabled }
+    addScalaLibrary true  // adds scala library to dependencies }
 ```